Dinosaur Provincial Park: Paleontology

-Birds such as Hesperornithiformes were present, as well as giant Pterosauria related to Quetzalcoatlus.
+Birds such as Hesperornithiformes were present, as well as a giant pterosaur related to Quetzalcoatlus.
 Stagodont marsupials, placentals and multituberculate mammals scurried underfoot.

 IUGS geological heritage site

 In respect of it being the 'world's most abundant and diverse dinosaur locality, yielding more than 166 vertebrate taxa, including 51 species of non-avian dinosaurs', the International Union of Geological Sciences (IUGS) included the 'Dinosaur Provincial Park' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
 The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'